MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/configurations/flow-control-in-configurations.md

 > [!NOTE]
 > The dynamic resource blocks in the above examples reference the current machine.
 In this instance,
-> that would be the machine you are authoring the `Configuration` on, not the target Node.
+> that would be the machine you are authoring the Configuration on, not the target node.

 ## Summary